Distributor Legal Center

 1 Subject Matter of the Integration-GTC

-1.1 The subject matter of these Integration-GTC is the development of the Integration until its delivery to Supplier.
-Once accepted by Supplier, the Integration shall constitute a part of the Cloud Service.
+1.1 The subject matter of these Integration-GTC is the development of the Integration until its delivery to Distributor.
+Once accepted by Distributor, the Integration shall constitute a part of the Cloud Service.

-1.2 Integrations built by or on behalf of the Supplier do not fall under the scope of these Integration GTC and Choco does not assume any responsibility for such integrations.
+1.2 Integrations built by or on behalf of the Distributor do not fall under the scope of these Integration GTC and Choco does not assume any responsibility for such integrations.

 2 Provision of the Integration Services